Jetliner feud deepens as Boeing grabs key Airbus client

-PARIS/SINGAPORE (Reuters) - Planemaker Airbus was reeling on Friday from the defection of a high-profile customer to Boeing, prompting European accusations of aggressive tactics amid renewed evidence of a jet price war.
+PARIS/SINGAPORE (Reuters) - Planemaker Airbus EAD.PA was reeling on Friday from the defection of a high-profile customer to Boeing (BA.N), prompting European accusations of aggressive tactics amid renewed evidence of a jet price war.

 Silkair, the regional arm of Singapore Airlines (SIAL.SI), said it had placed the biggest order in its history with a tentative deal to buy over 50 Boeing 737 jets worth $5 billion.